KunihiroS/ANNO-BLUE/README.md

 ## License

-This theme is released under the MIT License.
+The theme's source code is released under the MIT License.

+Note: This license applies only to the theme's code and color configurations.
+The screenshot images used in the documentation are for demonstration purposes only and remain the property of their respective copyright holders.